-Which is where Bank of Canada comes in.
+Which is where the Bank of Canada comes in.
 The good folks at Bank of Canada do not determine prime in any official capacity; Big Banks are free to set their rates wherever they like.

 Traditionally, however, competition remains slim as all follow suit and adjust lending rates accordingly with Bank of Canada’s adjustments.
 Interesting tidbit!
 Though Big Banks have always passed along rate increases to customers.
-They have not always adjusted their rate when Bank of Canada has made decreases.
+They have not always adjusted their rate when the Bank of Canada has made decreases.